DNSCrypt/dnscrypt-proxy/README.md

 * Automatic background updates of resolvers lists
 * Can force outgoing connections to use TCP
 * Compatible with DNSSEC
-* Includes a local DoH server in order to support ECHO (ESNI)
+* Includes a local DoH server in order to support ECH (ESNI)

 ## Pre-built binaries